+What method of amendment do you prefer?
 The textual amendment is generally to be preferred for the following reasons:

-- (i) it supports the desirable practice of having a single comprehensive statute on a particular subject-matter; - (ii) it specifies the precise relationship between the text of the amendment and that of the original Act, instead of requiring that to be worked out through statutory construction; - (iii) it enables users to annotate the original text, by cut and paste, to produce for themselves a single up-to-date statute; - (iv) it facilitates the printing of a consolidated text of the amended statute, which then can be stored in its complete form in a computerised data base; (v) it is easier to draft.
+- (i) it supports the desirable practice of having a single comprehensive statute on a particular subject-matter; - (ii) it specifies the precise relationship between the text of the amendment and that of the original Act, instead of requiring that to be worked out through statutory construction; - (iii) it enables users to annotate the original text, by cutting and pasting, to produce for themselves a single up-to-date statute; - (iv) it facilitates the printing of a consolidated text of the amended statute, which then can be stored in its complete form in a computerised database; (v) it is easier to draft.